Career Opportunities

 - Prepares daily lesson plans

-- Keeps records of attendance for children and other staff in designated class.
+- Keeps records of attendance and performance of children

 - Directs other staff in classroom

-- Changes materials in room to reflect curriculum
+- Keeps materials in room orderly and changes materials in room to reflect curriculum

 - Communicates with parents on an ongoing basis